 Your refund policy should explain what will happen when a client has to reschedule or miss an appointment.
 Standard procedure is to let them reschedule with no penalty as long as they cancel is 24 hours in advance.

-Many facilities give away one “freebie” for a client’s first missed appointment or late cancellation, but then expect them to pay full price for each missed appointment after that.
-Others like to use a sliding scale of penalties, with a higher charge for each subsequent missed appointment (for example, the first missed appointment they might pay 25% of the total lesson cost, the second they might charge 50%, etc.).
-Still others never charge full price for a missed appointment, but do keep a standard non-refundable deposit.
+Many facilities give away one “freebie” for a client’s first missed appointment or late cancellation.
+After that, then expect them to pay full price for each missed appointment.
+Others like to use a sliding scale of penalties.
+They use a higher charge for each subsequent missed appointment.
+(For example, the first missed appointment they might pay 25% of the total lesson cost, the second they might charge 50%, etc.) Still, others never charge full price for a missed appointment.
+However, they do keep a standard non-refundable deposit.

 I’d suggest keeping it as simple as possible.
-Either give one time free, or don’t give any refunds except for those you decide to give off the record (for extenuating circumstances for your best clients, for example).
-But whatever policy you have, it’s important that you generally stick to it or it won’t be taken seriously.
+Either give a one time free, or don’t give any refunds except for those you decide to give off the record (for extenuating circumstances for your best clients, for example).
+Whatever policy you have, it’s important that you generally stick to it.
+Otherwise, people won’t take it seriously.

 So, let’s say you have a refund policy that expects full payment for no-shows or cancellations without at least 24 hours notice.

 You won’t be able to collect those payments if you don’t have access to your clients’ money.

 Requiring upfront payment from your client when they schedule a lesson does two things.
 It makes sure that you can collect payment in the event of a no-show.
 Also, it makes the client less likely to miss the appointment in the first place.
 They know their money is on the line.